gpjmartin/fs1/API/README.md

 https://trino.io/docs/current/develop/client-protocol.html </br>

 Setting up in Postman:</br>

 The {{host}} below, is the FQDN hostname.</br>

 The {{{sep_dp_auth}} variable below, is the base64 codification of: "$USER_ID:$PASSWORD" appended to "Basic $base64_output"</br>

-Please read the below for some more details:</br>
+Please read the below for some more details on the Authorization string:</br>

 https://gpjmartin.wordpress.com/2022/11/29/working-with-the-starburst-enterprise-data-products-rest-api-part-1/